-The Graduate Fellowships Office assists students with the application process for fellowships requiring nomination by the College.
-We can also advise students on direct application fellowships.
 The process normally begins with an assessment of your qualifications and a discussion of your goals, objectives and motivation.
 We encourage you to reflect on the ways in which your experiences and aspirations make you a promising candidate for particular fellowships.

 The process of applying for a nationally competitive fellowship is rigorous and demanding.
 Regardless of the outcome, candidates learn a great deal about themselves and their life goals.
 Each fellowship has specific criteria, procedures, and deadlines which can be found on the individual websites.
 Some elements are common to all applications, including essays and letters of recommendation.